Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Previous Reviews in Fire Spread Management

 \section{Previous Reviews in Fire Spread Management}

-Several previous studies have conducted comprehensive literature reviews on predicting bushfire spread using simulation techniques, machine learning, and deep learning.
-This section begins by summarizing these reviews, highlighting how both simulation models and deep learning approaches have been applied to fire propagation prediction.
+\rev{Several previous studies have conducted comprehensive literature reviews on predicting bushfire spread using traditional methods, including simulation techniques, machine learning, and deep learning.
+While these approaches are not the primary focus of this paper—which centers on generative AI applications—they provide essential background on conventional fire spread prediction and its underlying scientific rationale.} This section begins by summarizing these reviews, highlighting how both simulation models and deep learning approaches have been applied to fire propagation prediction.
 The overview of previous review articles aims to provide a comprehensive understanding of the existing AI applications in wildfire spread prediction and to identify gaps where generative AI models can be leveraged to address challenges faced by traditional simulation and deep learning approaches.